patrickfuller/patrickfuller.github.io/_posts/2012-06-26-molecules-from-smiles-molfiles-in-blender.md

 Here's the core problem: most molecule viewers are designed for day-to-day chemistry work, not graphics rendering.
-Using these programs for cover art is like trying to hammer in a screw (it'll work, but your result's going to suck).
+Using these programs for cover art is the wrong tool for the job.
 What we need is a high-powered program designed for computer graphics rendering, and then a simple means to add molecular structures into it.

 Enter [blender](http://www.blender.org/), an open-source 3D modeling program with an amazingly active community of developers and users.
 With training, it can be